 - Early Installment Weirdness: In this film K is portrayed as a man holding out for The One That Got Away.
 Not only would the second film have him separated from the woman he was holding out during his temporary retirement, but it would also be implied that he had a love child with the queen of Zartha, joins Frank and Zed in talking about their sexual experiences with aliens at the end of the film, and in the third film they have him flirting with Agent O every time they are together.

 - Eat Me: Trope Namer.
 K goads the Bug into eating him so he can retrieve his gun and blow it up from the inside.

-- Eccentric Exterminator: The first movie gives us Ed, who is a pretty normal fella (or as normal as someone played by Vincent D'Onofrio can be...) until a giant bug from outer space uses his body as a disguise and steals an exterminator's van, giving us quite a bit of this vibe.
+- Eccentric Exterminator: Edgar actually isn't an exterminator and is a pretty normal fella (or as normal as someone played by Vincent D'Onofrio can be...) until a giant bug from outer space uses his body as a disguise and steals an exterminator's van, giving us quite a bit of this vibe.

 - Enemy Rising Behind: After K blasts his way out of the Bug, he and J sit back to reflect on the moment while the upper half of the Bug crawls behind them to attack, only to be blasted at the last second by Laurel using J's gun.

 - Epic Fail: Played With; "May I ask why you felt little Tiffany deserved to die?".
 J points out that the freaky looking aliens all could be doing fairly innocuous things like working out, while Tiffany is walking around with physics textbooks well out of her grade range in a dark alley.
 Zed is not amused.
 The novelization reveals J was actually RIGHT in his reasoning and had shot the only real threat.note